needkofea/.config/README.md

 ```
 Assuming you cloned this repo into `~/.config`.

-This will download the deps for the sddm theme and symlink it into `/usr/share/sddm/themes/nightcore`
+This will download the deps for the sddm theme
+~~and symlink it~~ (SDDM cannot seem to read symlinks) and copy the theme into `/usr/share/sddm/themes/nightcore`.

 You still have to manually configure sddm to select the theme.
 See https://man.archlinux.org/man/sddm.conf.5